libmapper/libmapper/doc/tutorial.md

 thread-safe manner, and `startAudioInBackground()` which sets up the audio thread.

-Create the handler function, which is fairly simple.
-For simplicity, we will ignore most of the information provided to the handler.
+Create the handler function, which is fairly simple,

     void pulsewidth_handler ( mapper_signal msig,
                               mapper_db_signal props,